hjorthjort/hjorthjort.github.io/_posts/2016-03-08-fuck-ransomware.md

 categories: security
 ---

 I read that there is now a large scale ransomware haunting Mac users.
 It's called [KeRanger][paloalto-keranger] and has infected the 2.90 installer of the BitTorrent client [Transmission][transmission].
 This happened 4 days ago, on March 4.
 There are patches now.
-I don't know how many people was affected.
+I don't know how many people were affected.

 Ransomware quick guide
 ----------------------